 - Also, you can bake this in a cast-iron skillet if you prefer it crusty.

 - Fold the batter by hand to avoid overmixing.
 It’s okay to have a few lumps.

-- Work quickly.
-Don’t let the batter sit on the counter before baking for best results.
+- In addition, remember to work the ingredients quickly.
+Don’t let the batter sit on the counter before baking for the best results.

 Pumpkin Cornbread Recipe